-Popcorn has been enjoyed as a snack for centuries, way before the movie theaters made it popular.
+Popcorn has been enjoyed as a snack for centuries, way before movie theaters made it popular.
 Luckily, you can eat a large volume of air-popped popcorn and consume relatively few calories.

 Because it’s low in calories, many dieters believe popcorn is also low in carbohydrates.
-This is far from the truth.
-Most of the calories in popcorn comes from carbohydrates.
+But this is far from the truth.
+Most of the calories in popcorn come from carbohydrates.
 Corn is a whole grain, after all.

 Carb-rich foods aren’t necessarily bad for you.
 Even on a low-carb diet, you can enjoy a few handfuls of popcorn without going overboard.
 The key is to pay close attention to the serving size and minimize added oil, butter, and salt.

 There are about 30 grams of carbohydrates in a serving of popcorn.
 A serving of popped popcorn is roughly 4 to 5 cups popped, which is the amount you get from 2 tablespoons of unpopped kernels.
 A serving of air-popped popcorn contains about 120 to 150 calories.

 The Mayo Clinic recommends that 45 to 65 percent of your daily calories come from carbohydrates.
 That’s the equivalent of about 225 to 325 grams of carbs per day for someone on a 2,000 calorie per day diet.